kxdang/kiendang.me/content/blog/056-augmentin/index.md

 ##<center>How does Clavulanate help Amoxicillin?

-β-lactamases are enzymes secreted by Gram-negative organisms when they are exposed to penicillin antibiotics, thus allowing them to have antibiotic resistance.
+β-lactamases are enzymes secreted by Gram-negative organisms when exposed to penicillin antibiotics, this gives them their ability to be antibiotic resistant.
 The β-lactamases in bacteria break β-lactam rings found in penicillin antibiotics (amoxicillin) via hydrolysis and therefore rendering them useless.
 However, combining clavulanic acid with amoxicillin increases amoxicillin's effectiveness by inhibiting β-lactamases<sup><a href="https://www.accessdata.fda.gov/drugsatfda_docs/label/2008/050575s037550597s044050725s025050726s019lbl.pdf" target="_blank">[2]</sup></a>.

 ##<center>Alternative to Ciprofloxacin and Metronidazole